jtolchard/SCANS/README.md

 }
 ```

-You can also add additional metrics by adding new blocks.
+You can add any additional metrics by creating new blocks.

 It is fine to reference any log files that are currently empty, however the inclusion of incorrect paths will halt the installer.
 Configuration and installation should therefore be done after any logging software (i.e, MICS) has been setup.

-You should also set the system_name at the top of clientparams.py to distinguish your specific machine.
+<ins>Remember to set the system_name at the top of clientparams.py to distinguish your specific machine.</ins>

 <ins>**Docker**</ins>
-You will also need to iNstall Docker to manage the SCANS docker-containerS.
+You will also need to install Docker to manage the SCANS docker-containers.
 The easiest method is to run:

 `sudo yum install docker` # if you are on a CentOS /rpm system
 or
 `sudo apt-install docker` # if you are on a Debian / deb system.

-SCANS (client or controller) will run seemlessly [on MacOS, and Intel and AppleSilicon variants exist](https://docs.docker.com/desktop/install/mac-install/).
+SCANS (client or controller) will run seemlessly [on MacOS (Intel and Apple Silicon)](https://docs.docker.com/desktop/install/mac-install/).
-Alternatlvey, you can also install docker via a package manager like homebrew or ports.
+Alternatively, you can also install docker via a package manager like homebrew or ports.

 SCANS has not currently been tested on Windows.
-I don't see why SCANS wouldn't work well within WS - but this will require Windows 10 or greater.
+I don't see why SCANS wouldn't work well within Windows Subsystem for Linux  (WSL) - but this will require Windows 10 or greater.
 I will investigate installation on older systems.

-Once docker is installed, you will be free to run the installer with:
+Once Docker is installed, you simply have to run the installer with:

 ```
 python3 installer.py --full
 ```
-This will create a <ins>bin/</ins> directory with five scripts specific to your system:
+This will create a <ins>SCANS/Client/bin/</ins> directory with five scripts specific to your system:
 ```
 scans_start       # Start the monitoring process.
 scans_build+start # Fully parse all available logs to date and start the monitoring process.
 scans_rebuild     # Fully parse all available logs and create aggregated log.
-Do not activate monitoring process.
+Do not run monitoring process.
-scans_stop        # Stop the SCANS process and delete the relevant container.
+scans_stop        # Stop monitoring.
 scans_status      # Read the log file that SCANS creates as it runs.
-Confirms scans is runninf and can be useful for troubleshooting.
+Confirms scans is running and can be useful for troubleshooting.
 ```

 For first-time installations, the `bin/scans_build+start` is recommended.